humza1201/AmazonClone/README.md

 # AmazonClone
- My amazon clone using htmal and css
+ My amazon clone using html and css

 Amazon Clone